kingdevil731/whatstherecipe/README.md

 ## NB: the project is still WP / still in early phases

+### TODO LIST

+- [x] Base website with search functionality working
+- [ ] Migrate to use Redux for state Managment
+- [ ] Create advanced Search with multiple params
+- [ ] Create/Use React Router for routing pages/normal to advanced and vice versa
+- [ ] Add settings to swap between spanish and english, and maybe other config's
+- [ ] Add a modal to to Settings
+- [ ] Refactor Modal Component to be a HOC
+- [ ] TobeAdded

 ## Available Scripts

 In the project directory, you can run: